The Foul That Costs More Than Two Points

 We came in with a clear advantage in transition.
 The game plan was simple: defend well, rebound, push the pace.
 When we’re moving, we’re dangerous.
 When the game slows down, we lose our edge.

-For most of the first three quarters, we couldn’t access that game plan at all.
+For most of three quarters, we couldn’t access that game plan at all.

 What I saw

-Fatigue was showing early.
-And when players get tired, they reach.
+Fatigue showed early.
+And tired players reach.
 They gamble.
 They stop moving their feet and start using their hands.

 The fouls mounted.
 Nothing dramatic — no flagrant calls, no arguments.
-Just a steady drip of contact fouls that turned every promising defensive stop into a dead ball.
-The whistle blew, play stopped, the opposition walked to the line.
-Whatever momentum we’d built evaporated.
+Just a steady drip of contact fouls, each one turning a promising defensive stop into a dead ball.
+Whistle.
+Stop.
+Free throws.
+Whatever momentum we’d built, gone again.

 The tempo wasn’t theirs.
 It wasn’t ours.
 It belonged to the referee.